gelatodigital/web3-functions-hardhat-template/README.md

 - Define your tests in `test/index.test.ts`
 - Use `yarn test` command to run unit test suite.

 Hardhat will run your tests in a forked environment by default.
-You can configure this in `hardhat.config.ts` or by passing a flag `yarn test --network NETWORK`.
+You can configure this in `hardhat.config.ts`.

 ```json
 {